aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/3d-objects-and-scenes/_index.md

 ---
-title: "How to Use XPath – Modify Sphere Radius Java with Aspose.3D"
+title: "How to Use XPath to Modify Sphere Radius in Java with Aspose.3D"
 linktitle: "Manipulating 3D Objects and Scenes in Java"
 second_title: "Aspose.3D Java API"
 description: "Learn how to modify sphere radius java using Aspose.3D with XPath‑like queries.
 This step‑by‑step guide shows you how to resize spheres, query objects, and export updated scenes."